 The Sweatman’s dream to open a new place became reality when they purchased an old farmhouse in Eutawville, a rural community close to Holly Hill.

 Sweatman’s Bar-B-Que opened their doors in 1977 and they haven’t closed since, even with the passing of Margie in 2003 and Bub in 2005.

 Their children ran the restaurant until 2011 when close family friends Lynn and Mark Behr purchased the restaurant.
-Despite the misstep of briefly removing the all-you-can-eat buffet option — which alienated many long-time customers — Sweatman’s Bar-B-Que endures, maintaining tradition and quality…and even reinstating the all-you-can-eat option.
+The Behrs have maintained tradition and quality.

-In fact, Sweatman’s divides their BBQ into white and dark meat, offering both options on the buffet.
-In addition, they pull the ribs from the whole hogs and offer guests a limit of 2 ribs with their buffet orders.
-Ribs tend to be a rare treat on SC BBQ buffets.
+In fact, Sweatman’s divides their BBQ into white and dark meat, offering both options.
+In addition, they pull the ribs from the whole hogs and ribs on the menu.

 As James Boo wrote in Serious Eats, “Throw in the smokehouse’s meaty, tender pork ribs and its stellar barbecue hash, and I’d say this is also a solid case for “one hundred mile” barbecue—food so good that I’d easily make a hundred-mile pilgrimage (maybe even a 500 hundred mile pilgrimage?) to fall down at Bub Sweatman’s door.”

 Similarly, you will find the Sweatman’s legend spreading among other publications.
 Sweatman’s Bar-B-Que has been featured in several magazines and books over the years, including Southern Living Magazine, Garden & Gun Magazine, USA Today, and The Huffington Post.